wiktor-k/pysequoia/README.md

 The `Cert` class represents one OpenPGP certificate (commonly called a "public key").

-This package additionally verifies the ceritificate using Sequoia PGP's [`StandardPolicy`][SP].
-This means that cerificates using weak cryptography can fail to load or present different view than the one in other OpenPGP software (e.g. if the User ID uses SHA-1 in back-signatures it may be missing from the list returned by this
+This package additionally verifies the certificate using Sequoia PGP's [`StandardPolicy`][SP].
+This means that certificates using weak cryptography can fail to load or present different view than the one in other OpenPGP software (e.g. if the User ID uses SHA-1 in back-signatures it may be missing from the list returned by this